NicholasQNguyen/2DGame/README.md

 A 2D, untraditional, pvp fighting game inspired by games like Divekick and Nidhogg.
 In this game, you play as a Mudkip or a Goblin shooting fireballs at eachother.
 1 shot and it's over, so don't get hit!

 ### How to run
 Import the project into eclipse.
 Then go to Main.java and run it from there.
+Or download the latest .jar file from the release and run it as an executable.

 ### Controls
 <b>Mudkip:</b>